 - Tenure: one academic year

-- Notifications will be sent via email by late February 2016.
+- Notifications will be sent by late February 2017.

-New in the 2015-16 competition, the Burkhardt program has been expanded into two sets of opportunities for recently tenured humanists.
-The first set of Burkhardt Fellowships continue to support an academic year (nine months) of residence at any one of the 13 participating residential research centers, and are open to faculty at any degree-granting academic institution in the United States.
-An additional set of Burkhardt Fellowships are designated specifically for liberal arts college faculty and support an academic year of residence at a wider range of locations including campus humanities centers and university academic departments to be proposed by the applicant.
+The Burkhardt program offers two sets of opportunities for recently tenured humanists.
+The first set of Burkhardt Fellowships support an academic year (nine months) of residence at any one of the 13 participating residential research centers, and are open to faculty at any degree-granting academic institution in the United States.
+An additional set of Burkhardt Fellowships are designated specifically for liberal arts college faculty, and support an academic year of residence at a wider range of locations including campus humanities centers and university academic departments to be proposed by the applicant.
 (Liberal arts college faculty may apply for either of the Burkhardt awards and should select the fellowship opportunity that will best serve their project.)

 Please select an option below for more information on the particular set of fellowships: